nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/how-to-customize-email-templates.md

 &nbsp;

-## How to Make the Document Links in Notification Emails Point to the New Web UI
+## Making the Document Links in Notification Emails Point to the Web UI

 On Nuxeo 8.10, in case both `nuxeo-jsf-ui` and `nuxeo-web-ui` packages are installed, the document links in notification emails point to the JSF UI.
-If you want to change this behavior to make them point to the new Web UI you need to add the following XML contribution:
+If you want to change this behavior to make them point to the Web UI you need to add the following XML contribution:

 ```xml
 <extension target="org.nuxeo.ecm.platform.url.service.DocumentViewCodecService" point="codecs">